KeitaNakamura/Tensorial.jl/docs/src/index.md

 ## Introduction

 Tensorial.jl provides statically sized `Tensor` which is compatible with the `AbstractArray`, similar to the `SArray` in [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
-In addition to the basic operations for `AbstractArray`, the package also offers a *tensorial* interface and several convenient features:
+In addition to the basic operations for `AbstractArray`, the package also offers a *tensorial* interface and several powerful features:

 * Contraction, tensor product (`⊗`), and a flexible `@einsum` macro for Einstein summation convention
 * A `@Symmetry` macro to define the tensor symmetries, which eliminates unnecessary calculations
 * Automatic differentiation through `gradient` and `hessian` functions
+* Performance comparable to `SArray` (see [benchmarks](https://keitanakamura.github.io/Tensorial.jl/stable/Benchmarks/))

 ## Installation